Find Grad Schools

 8 Yearly Graduations

 Rider University is the 10th most popular school in the nation for students seeking a master's degree in voice.
-Roughly 4,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,700 per year, while in-state graduate students, on average, pay $18,701 per year.
+The average in-state tuition for full-time undergraduates is $36,000 per year, while in-state graduate students, on average, pay $18,234 per year.
 During the most recent year for which we have data, 8 people received their master's degree in voice from Rider.
-About 86% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #10